Muhammad0527/Dissertation/README.md

 └── README.md                # Project overview and instructions
 ```
 ## Instructions
-For Python2:
+* For Python2 evaluators:
 To run the WHILE language interpreter, use the following command:
 ```bash
 python2 while_python2_code/target.py <example.while>
 ```
-where `<example.while>` is a program in the examples directory.
+where `<example.while>` is a program in the examples directory e.g. colltaz.while

 To switch between the iterative and recursive evaluators, modify the `target.py` file to select the desired evaluator.
 ```